Aviva Plc (AV.) Ordinary Shares 32 17/19 pence

 Aviva brings insurance, wealth, and retirement under one roof.
 The general insurance arm centres around the UK and Canada.
 The latter now claims the number two spot in its market.
 General insurance in the UK & Ireland saw more challenging conditions for parts of last year, but we’ve seen a sustained improvement so far this year.

 Aviva's bulk annuity business (BPA), where it takes on final salary commitments from pension funds, has grown rapidly.
-The market's hot and £5.5bn of protection was sold last year.
+The market's hot and Aviva’s already hit its £15-£20bn target across 2022-24.
 The focus continues to be on finding the right new business rather than pushing for market share.
 These contracts feed significant quantities of new assets into the business, which Aviva Investors can manage - increasing scale and profitability.

-Being a huge workplace pension provider is behind the logic to increase its presence in the wealth management market.
-There are also plans to expand the advisory offering to help achieve the goal of at least 10% growth in net flows to wealth (6% in 2023).
-With a longer-term eye, things are moving in a good direction.
-But it's a challenging and crowded market, not helped by continued market volatility.
+Being a huge workplace pension provider is the logic behind increasing its presence in the wealth management market.
+Plans are also underway to expand the advisory offering to help achieve the goal of at least 10% growth in net flows to wealth (6% in 2023).
+Performance this year has been impressive, but it’s a tough market, so it's one to watch.

 The retirement products sit alongside Aviva’s protection business (this includes products such as life assurance and income protection policies).
 And this year’s acquisition of AIG Life UK saw protection sales jump 49% in the first half.